King Midas, 1

 Prince.

 Did King Midas become very thrilled, excited and happy?
-Why was he very happy?
+Why was he ecstatic?

 Royalty.

 The king was happy for the rest of his life.
-Is this correct or wrong?
+Is this correct or incorrect?
 What happened?

 Nobility, Aristocracy.